This character's behaviour is so bizarre, so clearly outside the norm, that Real Life

 - Christian Grey, who by his own admission is "fifty shades of fucked up".
 He dislikes interacting with others, save for a small circle of people he's close to.
 He seems to have difficulty with communications, often getting angry with Ana for not knowing something she couldn't know unless he told her.
 He has extreme issues with impulsive behavior, immediately responding to a joke e-mail Ana sent by driving to her house, tying her to the bed, and forcing himself on her, without giving her a chance to explain the situation.
 He also seems unable to rationally think about previous situations (for example, he continues to hate blondes because a blonde police officer took him away from his dead mother's body, even though sixteen or so years have passed and he should be able to think about it differently).
 Oh, and he enjoys taking submissives who look like his "crack whore" mother (his own nickname for her), because he enjoys pretending he's beating her.
 He blames this behavior all on childhood trauma even though said trauma ended when he was four and, by his own admittance, he doesn't remember much of it.

 - Handled fairly realistically in the works of H. P. Lovecraft.
 Several of his stories involve characters going insane but never clearly diagnosing them.
-Part of this can, however, be attributed to the fact that psychology was still a relatively new field when he was writing (at the time electroshock therapy and labotomization were still considered acceptable proceedures for dealing with extremely ill patients).
+Part of this can be attributed to the fact that psychological terminology was not as mainstream when he was writing.
 It can also be justified by the fact that some of his characters may be suffering from mental conditions that even modern psychology wouldn't be able to clearly place (any "official" diagnosis being an approximation), especially given that most of his "insane" characters became such as a result of seeing horrors beyond their comprehension.

 - Wiress from The Hunger Games acts a lot like a person with severe autism, but she might just be deeply traumatized - or just generally odd.
 A case could also be made for "mad" Annie Cresta.